EthanArbuckle/usbfluxd-usage/usbfluxd.md

 ###### (Server)

-Launch `usbfluxd` with root priveledges. `-f` prevents it from daemonizing if you want to see its output.
+Launch `usbfluxd` with root privileges. `-f` prevents it from daemonizing if you want to see its output.

 (From usbfluxd-master directory): `sudo src/usbfluxd`

 ![launch usbfluxd](img/launch_usbfluxd.png)

-This replaces usbmuxds socket file with usbfluxds.
+This replaces usbmuxd’s socket file with usbfluxd’s.
 The next step is exposing the new socket over a tcp port so remote devices can see it.

 ## Installing socat
 ###### (Server)
-[socat](https://linux.die.net/man/1/socat) (SOcket CAT) is a tool for transfering data between addresses.
+[socat](https://linux.die.net/man/1/socat) (SOcket CAT) is a tool for transferring data between addresses.
 It will be used to expose the newly created usbfluxd socket to external devices.

-The easiest way to aquire socat is via [Homebrew](https://brew.sh/).
+The easiest way to acquire socat is via [Homebrew](https://brew.sh/).

     brew install socat